ZuInnoTe/spring-boot-angular-example/backend/docs/ARCHITECTURE.md

 We defined this in [../src/main/resources/log4j2.component.properties](../src/main/resources/log4j2.component.properties)

 It can make sense to configure certain loggers for certain classes/packages as synchronous (e.g. for audit logging).
 See the log4j2 documentation how to do this.
+# Security
+## General
+We use Spring Boot Security defaults with [Spring Http Firewall](https://docs.spring.io/spring-security/reference/servlet/exploits/firewall.html) Strict mode (default).
+## Cross-Site Request Forgery (CSRF) token
+We activated Cross-Site Request Forgery (CSRF) Protection (see [../src/main/java/eu/zuinnote/example/springwebdemo/configuration/](../src/main/java/eu/zuinnote/example/springwebdemo/configuration/)):
+* We opt-in for additional [BREACH](https://en.wikipedia.org/wiki/BREACH) protection.
+* We opt-out of deferred loading of CSRF token, ie the CSRF token is refreshed each page request.
+The reason is that it can cause some issues with certain authentication methods (e.g. SAML2) after returning from the IDP website (afterwards it would work normal).
+* We make the CSRF token available in a Javascript-accessible token (see [here](https://docs.spring.io/spring-security/reference/servlet/exploits/csrf.html#csrf-integration-javascript)).
+Otherwise [XMLHttpRequests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR) would not be possible.
+However, they are needed so that the frontend can talk with the backend.

+More information can be found in the [Spring Security CSRF documentation](https://docs.spring.io/spring-security/reference/servlet/exploits/csrf.html).

+Note: This is also configured in the frontend (see [../../frontend/docs/ARCHITECTURE.md](../../frontend/docs/ARCHITECTURE.md)), so it includes the CSRF token automatically in all requests.